raritet/raritet.github.io/_drafts/2016-05-31-artificial-synesthesia.md

 ## Introduction

 Augmented reality (AR) and now mixed reality (MR) are the new cool thing, as those of us in [the tech world have no doubt noticed](http://www.wired.com/2016/04/magic-leap-vr/).
 No one can disagree that this technology will be useful for all the obvious things like heads-up displays of contextually useful information.
 But to me that has always seemed _boring_, for lack of a better term.
 Perhaps it's because it's obvious; _Of course_ you would display relevant facts next to what you are looking at through your MR headset.
 That's what they've been doing in every cyborg movie for who knows how long.
-For that matter, Thad Starner started with the predecessor to Google Glass during his time at the MIT Media Lab back in 1993.
+For that matter, Thad Starner pioneered this in real life with the [predecessor to Google Glass](http://archive.boston.com/business/technology/innoeco/2012/07/the_mit_roots_of_google_glass.html) during his time at the MIT Media Lab back in 1993.

 To me the real neat stuff is when you come up with an entirely new use case.
 I think I have thought of one.